64kramsystem/personal_notes/rust.md

 - `Deref`: makes instances behave like pointers (implementing the deference operator (`*`));
 - `Drop`: invoked when instances go out of scope.

-In-depth deref coercion: see `The Rust Programming Language`, p.322.

 In order to manually drop an instance, use `std::mem::drop`.

 #### Box<T>